 The Master of Arts degree in Economics requires successful completion of eight core courses and at least nine credits from elective courses.
 Students may register for courses offered by other Columbia schools or departments if the course is open to registration to students outside of the home unit.
 However, required core and elective courses cannot be substituted with courses outside of the Economics M.A. program.

 In order to maintain good standing in the program, students must be making satisfactory academic progress toward completing their degree.
 Per Graduate School of Arts and Sciences (GSAS) policy, students must maintain a 3.0 cumulative GPA in all courses for which they are registered.
+In addition, students must maintain a 3.0 cumulative GPA in all economics MA courses.
 For a complete description of the requirements for good academic standing, please see the Graduate School of Arts and Sciences Policy Handbook.

 Students who do not maintain the required 3.0 GPA, beginning in the first semester in the program, must meet with the Program Director.
 At the meeting, the Program Director will explain to the student what requirements must be fulfilled in the next semester in order to regain good standing.
 Students who do not satisfy the requirements in the next semester may not be allowed to continue in the program.
 Students who find themselves in academic difficulty should contact the Program Director as soon as possible.

 Students are expected to fulfill all the requirements for the degree over the course of three semesters.
 Course requirements for the M.A. degree will be satisfied by taking four core classes in the fall, three core classes in spring, one core course in the fall of second year and a total of at least nine credits from elective courses over the course of all three semesters.

 In addition, each student is required to write a research paper as a capstone project of the program.
 Students are expected to produce a research paper that demonstrates their ability to think originally and convey results clearly.

 For a detailed description of courses, see our course offerings page.